Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 >
 > Excited, John returned to his desk, ready to explore the power of concurrency, understanding how to leverage both parallel and asynchronous programming to make their applications faster and more efficient than ever.

 The next twist in this story would likely involve issues with race conditions and language-specific implementation details...
 But that is not the focus of this article.
-A better approach is to show a visualization of the mental model of concurrency as described in this story:
+A better approach is to show a visualization of the definition of concurrency as described in this story:

 ### The Four Quadrants of Concurrency: A Visual Approach